th5th/buildenv/README.md

 * C application
 * C++ application
 * C library (builds .so and .a libraries and a statically linked test application).
+* C library with SWIG wrapper (as above, but with a wrapper which allows the library's use in Python).

 It is trivial to add new types.